lightwordz/INX_Employee_Performance/README.md

 * To analyze the data, various data processing techniques like **Label Encoding** and **Standardization** is used. **Correlation Coeffecient** is used to interpret the relationship between variables.
 The most important features selected are **Department, Job Role, Environment Satisfaction, Last Salary Hike Percent, Work Life Balance, Experience Years At This Company, Experience Years In Current Role, Years Since Last Promotion, Years With Current Manager**.

-* For training the data and predicting the target, algorithms used are **Logistic Regression, Support Vector Machine, Decision Tree, Random Forest, Naive Bayes, K-Nearest Neighbor, XGBoost Classifier** and **Artificial Neural Network**.
+* For training the data and predicting the target, algorithms used are **Logistic Regression, Support Vector Machine, Decision Tree, Random Forest Classifier, K-Nearest Neighbor, Gradient Boosting Classifier** and **ANN (Multi-layer Perceptron Classifier)**.
 A separate analysis of Department wise Performance is carried out.

 ---